kokkos/kokkos-core-wiki/docs/source/testing-and-issue-tracking/Kokkos-Project-Planning.md

 Requirements for the Kokkos project are gathered from both customers, and research efforts conducted by Kokkos team members.

-Customer requirements are gathered via the Kokkos Slack channel, GitHub issues, Hackathons and at usergroup meetings.
+Customer requirements are gathered via the Kokkos Slack channel, GitHub issues, Hackathons, and at user group meetings.
-Kokkos team member assigned to a feature request will gather details of the use-case and perform an initial evaluation of the features general applicability.
+Kokkos team members assigned to a feature request will gather details of the use case and perform an initial evaluation of the feature's general applicability.
-The findings will be reported and discussed at the Kokkos developer meeting, enabling a decisions on whether the feature will be included in the roadmap.
+The findings will be reported and discussed at the Kokkos developer meeting, enabling a decision on whether the feature will be included in the roadmap.
 Feature discussions will be recorded and tracked in public GitHub issues.

-New capability requirements by Kokkos team members are developed in separate research efforts, which prove out functinality, use cases, and general applicability.
+New capability requirements by Kokkos team members are developed in separate research efforts, which explore functionality, use cases, and general applicability.
-They are then presented to the entire Kokkos team, and discussed for inclusion in the main project.
+They are then presented to the entire Kokkos team and discussed for inclusion in the main project.
-These discussions lead to a decision on where a feature should go, wether it is important enough to be included in the primary core package, or whether it should live as a separate library in its own repository under the Kokkos GitHub organization.
+These discussions lead to a decision on where a feature should go, whether it is important enough to be included in the primary core package, or whether it should live as a separate library in its own repository under the Kokkos GitHub organization.

 #### Activities to support this requirement: